boustrephon/blender-fea/README.md

 BlenderFEA is a Blender add-on designed to create, view, and manage structural models for finite element analysis (FEA).
 It provides a user-friendly interface within Blender to streamline the process of setting up and exporting models for FEA simulations.

+**WARNING:** This is little more than a proof of concept at present.
+Breaking changes WILL be made over the next few versions.
+It is very slow at importing large models from JSON - the "undo" functionality needs to be switched off while it is creating beams etc from a JSON file.

+## TO DO

+* Switch off UNDO while importing large models from JSON.
+* Modify JSON "Point" format to allow definition of support constraints
+* Add more information into the JSON format
+* Modify the creating of beam solids - at present it creates boxes.
+I want it to be able to handle I-sections etc.

 ## Features

 *   **Model Creation:** Tools for creating and editing structural models directly within Blender.